 3. Third-Party Reading App

-Kindle books can be accessed on your device with your preferred eBook reader software.
+You can access Kindle books on your device with your preferred eBook reader software.
 The fact that Kindle DRM covers nearly all Kindle books bought from Amazon is well known.
-Kindle DRM restricts e-books to Kindle-compatible computers only.
+In addition, Kindle DRM restricts e-books to Kindle-compatible computers only.
 By deleting the Kindle DRM, you can read Kindle books on a third-party reader.

-There is functionality that can help you transform your Kindle to a reader-friendly format.
-Calibre-eBook is one of the most effective DRM elimination resources for the Kindle.
+There is functionality that can help you transform your Kindle into a reader-friendly format.
+For example, Calibre-eBook is one of the most effective DRM elimination resources for the Kindle.

 Why Should You Buy Kindle